-The Insurance Institute for Highway Safety gave the 2009 Escape its Top Safety Pick award for the SUV's overall scores of Good — the highest rating possible — in its frontal-offset, side-impact and rear crash tests.
-To be eligible for the designation, the model also has to offer an electronic stability system, and Ford's AdvanceTrac with Roll Stability Control is newly standard for 2009.
+The Insurance Institute for Highway Safety gave the 2009 Ford Escape its Top Safety Pick award for the SUV’s overall scores of Good — the highest rating possible — in its frontal-offset, side-impact and rear crash tests.
+To be eligible for the designation, the model also has to offer an electronic stability system, and Ford’s AdvanceTrac with Roll Stability Control is newly standard for 2009.
 Additional standard features include side-impact airbags for the front seats and side curtain airbags.

-The Escape Hybrid's cargo area is slightly smaller than the regular Escape's, but the difference is minor.
+The Ford Escape Hybrid’s cargo area is slightly smaller than the regular non-hybrid Ford Escape’s, but the difference is minor.
 The hybrid has 27.8 cubic feet of cargo room; folding the backseat brings the total to 66.1 cubic feet.
-Unlike the regular Escape, which has a storage well under the cargo floor, there's no such area here because the space is taken by the hybrid's high-voltage battery pack.
+Unlike the regular Escape, which has a storage well under the cargo floor, there’s no such area here because the space is taken by the hybrid’s high-voltage battery pack.

-Priorities are key when considering the Escape Hybrid; they could easily swing your decision one way or the other.
+Priorities are key when considering the Ford Escape Hybrid; they could easily swing your decision one way or the other.
 For the Escape Hybrid to be worth your money, you really have to be buying it for its hybrid credentials: fuel savings (especially in the city) and low emissions.
 Why?
-When you start to factor in its other, less-desirable attributes — like archaic rear-seat folding and spotty interior quality — the hybrid opens the door to competitors from Honda, Toyota and Hyundai.
+When you start to factor in its other, less-desirable attributes — like archaic rear-seat folding and spotty interior quality — the hybrid opens the door to competitor vehicles from Honda, Toyota and Hyundai.